runite-drill/music-mod-creation-tool/README.md

 Additionally, for relevant games (VIC3 / CK3 / I:R) the tool only implements background/mood music and does not implement triggered/event music.
 This is something that you will also need add yourself.

 Finally, for games that implement radio stations (HOI4) the tool provides a default image to use as the radio station cover.
 The template radio station cover is provided, and you are encouraged to create your own cover to replace the default image.
+For EU4 v1.35 music channels, the mod name is used to localize the channel.

 For more information on music modding, consult the game's respective Paradox Wiki (e.g. the [music modding](https://eu4.paradoxwikis.com/Music_modding) page for EU4).